andreiconst/MDP-Centrale---Assigment-2-Similarity-joins/README.md

 Let us note two things:<br /><br />
 - First, on the commented out part.
-Our idea was to store in memory, in a Hashmap all the comparisons we already perform, in order to not do the same comparison time, and thus to save computational resources and time.
-Hewever this was to prove not such a fortunate idea.
+Our idea was to store in memory, in a Hashmap all the comparisons we already performed, in order to avoid doing the same comparison twice, and thus to save computational resources and time.
+However this was to prove not such a fortunate idea.
 Indeed this seen_document Hashmap grows very quickly in size, and we ran out of memory after some time(at 92% of the reducer process).
-Furthermore we think that parsing the Hashmap in order to verify if we already did the computation takes much more time that actually doing the computation.
-Our solution is to simply skip this step and perform the computation in all cases.
+Furthermore we think that parsing the Hashmap in order to verify if the considered pair's similarity was already computed takes much more time that actually doing the computation.
+Our solution is to simply skip this step and perform the computation in all cases, notwithstanding if we already did it before.
 But this has the disadvantage of producing dupplicates.
 Therefore we need to store the pairs we have written in memory and verify we do not write a similar pair of documents twice.<br />
-- Second, possibly because of our Bufferreader parsing method, we had the but that each document had one extra word, i.e. the space word.
-We could not find the source of this extra spece word, so we fixed the bug by just reducing the number of unique words by one.
+- Secondly, possibly because of our Bufferreader parsing method, we had the bug that each document had one extra word, i.e. the space word.
+We could not find the source of this extra space word that occured for each and every document, so we fixed the bug by just reducing the denominator of our equation by one.

 ## Conclusion, comparison of the two algorithms, number of computations

 We ran both algorithms first on a sample of the dataset containing 618 lines.
 This was in part for testing our code quickly and in part because we were unable to run the naive algorithm on the whole dataset, because of memory problems. <br /><br />

-Below are the number of computation performed by both algorithms:<br />
+Below are the number of computation performed by both algorithms on the reduced dataset:<br />
 #Computation Naive algorithm Reduced Dataset : 190 962<br />
 #Computation Inverted index algorithm Reduced Dataset : 5454<br />
 We see that computation are reduced by a factor of 40 here.<br /><br />